grafana/agent/docs/sources/flow/reference/components/pyroscope.scrape.md

 If a scrape request fails, the [debug UI][] for `pyroscope.scrape` will show:
 * Detailed information about the failure.
-* The last successful scrape.
+* The time of the last successful scrape.
 * The labels last used for scraping.

 The scraped performance profiles can be forwarded to components such as